 The last time the Washington Nationals selected better than eleventh in the amateur draft was 2011 when the team selected Anthony Rendon with the sixth overall pick in the first round that year.

-The analysts at Baseball America then gave their best five players after their top-10 which gives you an idea who could be available for the Washington Nationals.
+The analysts at Baseball America then gave their best five players after their top-10 which gives you an idea who could be available for the Washington Nationals and certainly a few from that top-10 will fall, and some will fall further, and others will move up.

 - RHP Andrew Painter, Calvary Christian HS, Fort Lauderdale, Fla.